apache/ofbiz-tools/demo-backup/ofbizdocker/README.md

 The docker daemon on ofbiz-vm1.apache.org has been configured to use default user namespace remapping.
 This means that the UIDs of processes running within containers are mapped to a range of 'high' non-existing UIDs on the host system.
 Since the UIDs are non-existant, processes with those UIDs will have no priviledges on the host system.

 See the `dockremap` entry in file /etc/subuid to see the range of UIDs that will be used for remapping.

+## Cleaning Docker disk space

+Every now then you need to clean the Docker disk space.
+[Here is a solution](https://lists.apache.org/thread/kwx91vpphrlx754pg2yyw747dz3whrjc "Daniel's solution")

+At the bottom Daniel suggests to create a CRON job for that...